xboltzmann/home/docs/learning/index.md

     6. Package Managers (ie., npm, Yarn): These tools help manage project dependencies and libraries, making it easier to install, update, and configure them.

 ??? info "what are some software & technologies to develop/build frontend?"
-    1. Version Control Systems (eg., Git): These systems help manage changes to the codebase, allowing developers to collaborate and maintain a history of their work.
+    1. Version Control Systems (eg., Git, GitHub): These systems help manage changes to the codebase, allowing developers to collaborate and maintain a history of their work.
     2. Code Editors and IDEs (eg., Visual Studio Code, Sublime Text): These software/technologies provide an environment for writing and editing code, with features like syntax highlighting, code completion, and debugging support.

 ??? question "why is it important?"
     The frontend is often contrasted with the backend, which refers to the server-side logic, database integration, and API connectivity that powers the application.
-While the frontend focuses on user interaction and UI, the backend handles data storage, processing, and retrieval.
+While the frontend focuses on user interaction and UI, the backend handles data storage, processing, retrieval & functionalities of it

     The frontend is a critical aspect of software development, web design, and technology, as it directly impacts the user's experience and interaction with an application.